 Family members qualify for a residence permit of the same duration.
-However, they need a work permit for any kind of work/employment, even if they are employees in the family business.
+They do not need a work permit for any kind of work/employment in the Netherlands.
+They have free access to the Dutch labor market.

 In certain circumstances, the road towards a residence permit for entrepreneurs is somewhat easier.

 - First-time entrepreneurs with little to no experience in starting a business can apply for the more lenient start-up program.

 - To American, Japanese, and Turkish nationals, a distinct set of rules apply, based on the Friendship Treaties between the Netherlands and these countries.